Racialized man covering mouth

 There is no hard and fast rule about when and where swearing should be acceptable, but there are some moments where swearing can make things a whole lot worse.

-In instances of workplace discipline, swearing can heighten intensity, lead to violence, increase inequity, and in some cases, turn into harassment.
+In instances of workplace disagreement and spats, swearing can heighten intensity, lead to violence, increase inequity, and in some cases, turn into harassment.
 Devan Graham describes this type of swearing as “Directed Swearing” and says it is inappropriate no matter the context.
-Adding swearing to a situation that could be avoided can make matters worse.
-These moments are times when we need to carefully consider how our words may be received, interpreted, or felt.
+Swearing directly at someone in a tense situation can make matters worse; these moments are times when we need to carefully consider how our words may be received, interpreted, or felt.

 So, What Do We Do?